-- 277. Should any member of the panel above become unavailable during the life of the MOU, replacement members may be selected.
+- An Operator involved in a Group (b) accident which is determined to be avoidable by the Division Safety Instructor will be referred to the training department for needed training.
+The Operator may appeal an avoidable determination to the ARB.
+This appeal must be made in writing within nine (9) business days of such determination by the Division Safety Instructor - All hearings by the ARB shall be completed within 20 business days of the date the appeal is filed. - 287.
+The ARB shall consist of 3 members.
+One selected by the Union, one selected by MUNI management, and an independent neutral.
+The independent neutral will be paid equally by both parties.
+The neutral will be selected from a list to be agreed upon by both the Union and MUNI management. - 288.
+Should any member of the panel above become unavailable during the life of the MOU, replacement members may be selected.
 Such individuals shall have transit investigation experience, and may include senior safety officers of major public transit systems and safety oversight agencies. - The ARB will be supplied with all documents relevant to the case and may call for the presence of any relevant witnesses requested by the parties.
 All testimony before the ARB will be sworn and only information relevant to the facts of the accident will be admissible.
-Nothing in this section shall preclude any party (the MTA, the Union, and/or the Employee) from obtaining its own representation, provided that each party provides notice and bears its own costs and fees.
+Nothing in this section shall preclude any party (the SFMTA, the Union, and/or the Employee) from obtaining its own representation, provided that each party provides notice and bears its own costs and fees.
 Upon the request of any party, the hearing may be transcribed, provided that the requesting party shall pay for the cost of the court reporter.
-Each party shall bear its own costs for copies of the transcript. - 279.
-The fact that a claim has been settled, and the amount of the settlement shall not be considered in determining fault for an accident. - 280.
+Each party shall bear its own costs for copies of the transcript. - 290.
+The fact that a claim has been settled, and the amount of the settlement shall not be considered in determining fault for an accident. - 291.
 If, after a hearing, the ARB determines that the operator contributed to the cause of the accident, any appeal of discipline relating to the accident shall be initiated at Step 3.
-The only issue that may be raised in the grievance procedure is the extent of the discipline appropriate in the case. - 281.
-The provisions of the MOU dealing with accidents may be reopened as of January 1, 2002 by either party to resolve any problems with the above procedures. - 282.
-The timelines of the above procedure shall be mandatory, and may be waived only in exceptional cases by mutual agreement.
-Failure by the MTA to meet the timelines set forth above shall render any discipline based upon that accident null and void.
-Failure by the union or the employee to meet the above timelines shall waive any challenge by the employee or union to the discipline imposed. - 283.
-Within sixty (60) days of approval of this MOU by the MTA Board, the parties agree to meet and confer over revisions to General Bulletin 85-10.
+The only issue that may be raised in the grievance procedure is the extent of the discipline appropriate in the case. - 292.
+The provisions of the MOU dealing with accidents may be reopened as of January 1, 2002 by either party to resolve any problems with the above procedures.

+- The timelines of the above procedure shall be mandatory, and may be waived only in exceptional cases by mutual agreement.
+Failure by the SFMTA to meet the timelines set forth above shall render any discipline based upon that accident null and void.
+Failure by the union or the employee to meet the above timelines shall waive any challenge by the employee or union to the discipline imposed. - 294.
+Within sixty (60) days of approval of this MOU by the SFMTA Board, the parties agree to meet and confer over revisions to General Bulletin 85-10.